DavisVaughan/cross/README.md

 branches.
 It assumes that:

 - `usethis::proj_get()` points to an R package using git.
-- There are no uncommitted git changes.
+- There ideally are no uncommitted git changes.

 If those are true, then it will automatically run the expression against the current branch and the `main` branch, but you can change this with